Measurement-induced topological entanglement transitions in symmetric random quantum circuits: Circuits which do not respect the symmetry

 \section{Circuits which do not respect the symmetry}

-To verify that the stability of the SPT phase in the circuit model of Section \ref{sec_model} depends on the circuit respecting the symmetry, we consider the same circuit model at $p_u=0$ but with $Z_i$ measurements replaced by $X_i$ measurements.
+To verify that the stability of the SPT phase in the circuit model of the main text depends on the circuit respecting the symmetry, we consider the same circuit model at $p_u=0$ but with $Z_i$ measurements replaced by $X_i$ measurements.
 Fig.\ref{fig_X_circuit} shows the topological entanglement entropy in the steady state versus $p_s$ for the aforementioned modified circuit.
 As expected, any infinitesimal $p_s$ will destroy the topological phase in the thermodynamic limit.